T. R. Seshadri: Biography

 Back in India, he continued his work on plant chemistry as a research scholar of the University of Madras at Government College of Agriculture, Coimbatore where he stayed for four years.
-In 1934, he joined Andhra University, Waltair, as the Redaer and Head of the Department of Chemistry and served the university for 15 years.
+In 1934, he joined Andhra University, Waltair, as the Reader and Head of the Department of Chemistry and served the university for 15 years.
 During his tenure there, he set up several laboratories and a research school on flavanoids, while continuing his own researches.
 He also established two new departments in the university, viz.
 Department of Chemical Technology and Department of Pharmaceutical Chemistry.
 The onset of World War II in 1941 affected his work as the chemicals were short in supply and the department of chemistry at the university was taken over by the British Army, which forced him to move first to Guntur in 1942 and then to Madras in 1943.
 It was only in 1946, after the war ended, he could return to Waltair, when the laboratories, which suffered damages during the war, were rebuilt.

 After the Indian independence, Maurice Gwyer, the then vice chancellor of the University of Delhi, a former Chief Justice of India and the founder of Miranda House, invited Seshadri to join the Delhi University as the Head of the Department of Chemistry in 1949.
 Accepting the offer, he established a new research school there where researches were primarily focused on natural products, such as terpenoids, alkaloids and quinonoids.
 The school is known to have attracted research students from India and abroad where he guided a research team, composed of post-doctoral research scholars from England, France and Germany, besides India.
 He worked at the university till his superannuation in 1965, upon which he was made the first Professor Emeritus of the university.
 In between, he was offered the post of the Chairman of the University Grants Commission but he did not accept it.
 He served as Provost of the Jubilee Hall, University of Delhi from 1952 to 1956.
 He continued his researches for seven more years, till 1972, when ill health, among other issues such as stoppage of research grants, forced an end to his active career.
 He lived for three more years, mostly battling ill health, reportedly in poverty, and died, at the age of 75, on 27 September 1975.
 The story of life has been published by Resonance, a journal of the Indian Academy of Sciences, under the title, Professor T R Seshadri — An Acharaya par excellence.